My Story

 About EquaTerra

 Working with professionals in functional medicine and holistic health became a turning point.
 I discovered practices that transformed my well-being and inspired me to dedicate myself to this work.
-Since 2012, I’ve been a 200-hour certified Yoga Instructor, with additional training in adaptive movement, meditation, and trauma-informed coaching.
+In 2026, I completed Duke Health's Health & Well-Being Coach training — deepening my ability to partner with clients on the outcomes that matter most to them.
+I've also been a 200-hour certified yoga instructor since 2012, with additional training in adaptive movement, meditation, and trauma-sensitive coaching.
 My background in adult learning and program design further strengthens the way I support groups and individuals.

-Today, I bring together lived experience, specialized training, and a deeply compassionate approach to guide organizations, groups, and individuals who are navigating physical, emotional, or mental challenges.
+Today, as a Duke Health-trained Health & Well-Being Coach, I bring together lived experience and specialized expertise in stress education and mindfulness practices (including yoga, breathwork, and meditation), along with a deeply compassionate approach to guide organizations, groups, and individuals navigating physical, emotional, or mental challenges.
 I also partner with workplaces looking to cultivate resilience, connection, and well-being.
 While I am based in Greater Cleveland and Northeast Ohio, I can work with you or your team locally or virtually, across the US.

 Who I Support